Design Breakdown of Jarret Yoshida’s Brooklyn Brownstone

 Lamp: Fort Lauderdale Vintage Table Lamp attributed to Tommi Parzinger

-Paneling (Meiji Era Japanese oversized screen): eBay – panels depict a nobleman’s procession to Imperial Edo (now known as Tokyo)
+Paneling (Meiji Era Japanese oversized screen): eBay – panels depict a nobleman’s procession to Imperial Edo (now known as Tokyo).
+I’m also including a link here from 1stdibs to show some other samples of Japanese screens)

 Table: A street find on the Upper East Side